Time-resolved lateral spin-caloric transport of optically generated spin packets in n-GaAs: Experimental setup

-that describe transport of a 2D Gaussian spin packets with spin drift velocity $v_s$, spin diffusion constant $D_s$ and spin dephasing time $T_2^*$. $\sigma \approx 10~\upmu$m is the Gaussian width of both ps laser spots.
-Consequently, the fast Fourier transformation (FFT) of the RSA scans in Fig. \ref{fig2} (b) shows resonances which are the amplitudes $\theta_n(\Delta x)$ of the spin packets $n = 1,~ 2,~ 3$ etc. at the pump-probe separation $\Delta x$.
-As each spin packet has its specific age $t_n = n T_{\mathrm{rep}}$, the FFT spectra directly show the time evolution of the spin polarization at $\Delta x$.
-While the spin amplitude decreases most rapidly at $\Delta x = 1~\upmu$m (upper curve in Fig. \ref{fig2} (b)) due to the combined effects of spin diffusion and dephasing away from the center, the decrease becomes less at larger $\left|\Delta x\right|$ (lower curves in Fig. \ref{fig2} (b)) as the effect of spin dephasing is partially compensated by diffusion of the spins to the edge of the spin packet.
-By plotting the integrated FFT resonances of each spin packet vs $\Delta x$, see Fig. \ref{fig2} (c), we can reconstruct the lateral profiles of the spin packets at $t_n$ that show their spatio-temporal evolution.
-The centers of the spin packets (black dots) move away from the heating laser centered at $\xi_H$ (broken black line), revealing heat-induced spin drift.
-From Gaussian fits to the lateral profiles (continous lines), the parameters $v_s$, $D_s$ and $T_2^*$ can be extracted from the center shifts $x_c(t) = v_s t$, the broadening $2 w(t)^2 = 4 \sigma^2 + 4 D_s t$ and the decrease of the amplitude $\theta_n(t) = \theta_0/[1+D_s t/\sigma^2] \exp{\left(-t/T_2^*\right)}$, respectively.
-Fig. \ref{fig2} (d) shows the temporal evolution of $x_c$ of the spin packets for different heating laser positions $\xi_H$.
-When the heating laser is moved from $\xi_H = +25~\upmu$m to $\xi_H = -36~\upmu$m, there is a sign reversal of the $T$ gradient.
-This results in a reversal of the drift direction as the spin packets always drift away from the heating laser which is expected from spin Seebeck transport.
-At $\xi_H = 0$, no significant spin drift is observed as the averaged $T$ gradient in the probe area is zero.
+that describe transport of a 2D Gaussian spin packet with spin diffusion velocity $v_\mathrm{s}$, spin diffusion constant $D_\mathrm{s}$ and spin dephasing time $T_2^*$.
+The Gaussian width of both pump and probe laser spots is $\sigma\approx10~\upmu$m.
+Consequently, the fast Fourier transformation (FFT) of the RSA scans in Fig.\ref{fig2}(b) shows resonances which are the amplitudes $\theta_\mathrm{n}(\Delta x)$ of the spin packets $n = 1,~ 2,~ 3$ etc. at the pump-probe separation $\Delta x$.
+As each spin packet has its specific age $t_\mathrm{n}$, the corresponding FFT spectra in Fig.\ref{fig2}(b)) directly show the time evolution of the spin polarization at $\Delta x$.
+While the FFT amplitude decreases most rapidly at $\Delta x = 1~\upmu$m (upper curve in Fig.\ref{fig2}(b)) due to the presumably combined effects of spin dephasing and diffusion away from the center of the spin distribution at $\Delta x = 0$, the decrease becomes less at larger $\left|\Delta x\right|$ (lower curves in Fig.\ref{fig2}(b)) as the effect of spin dephasing is partially compensated by diffusion of the spins to the tail of the spin distribution.
+By plotting the integrated FFT amplitudes of each spin packet as a function of $\Delta x$, see Fig.\ref{fig2}(c), we can reconstruct the lateral profiles of the spin packets at times $t_\mathrm{n}$ that show their spatio-temporal evolution.
+The centers of the spin packets (black dots) move away from the heating laser centered at $\xi_\mathrm{H}$ (dashed black line), revealing heat-induced spin diffusion.
+The heating laser provides a temperature gradient as bias for the spins at $\Delta x=0$ to diffuse towards negative $\Delta x$ values.
+From Gaussian fits to the lateral profiles (continuous lines), the parameters $v_\mathrm{s}$, $D_\mathrm{s}$ and $T_2^*$ can be extracted from the center shifts $x_\mathrm{c}(t)=v_\mathrm{s}t$, the profile broadening $2w(t)^2=4\sigma^2+4D_\mathrm{s}t$ and the decrease of the profile amplitude $\theta_\mathrm{n}(t)=\theta_0/[1+D_\mathrm{s}t/\sigma^2] \exp{\left(-t/T_2^*\right)}$, respectively.
+Fig.\ref{fig2}(d) shows the temporal evolution of $x_\mathrm{c}$ of the spin packets for different heating laser positions $\xi_\mathrm{H}$.
+When the heating laser is moved from $\xi_\mathrm{H}=+25~\upmu$m to $\xi_\mathrm{H}=-36~\upmu$m, thereby reversing the sign of the temperature gradient $dT/dx$, this results in a reversal of the diffusion direction because the spin packets always diffuse away from the heating laser spot as expected for LSCT.
+At $\xi_\mathrm{H}=0$, no significant spin diffusion (center shift $x_\mathrm{c}$) is observed as the laterally averaged temperature gradient in the probe area is zero.
 Within the error bars, we are able to resolve center shifts of $\approx 0.5~\upmu$m even with laser spots of Gaussians widths of $\sigma \approx 10~\upmu$m.
+Systematic errors of the spin transport parameters due to idealizations in the analysis model, such as the neglect of the finite pump-probe delay $\Delta t =-50$~ps and of the magnetic field dependence of the spin dephasing time $T_2^*$, which can be seen by the decrease of the RSA resonances with the magnetic field in Fig.\ref{fig2}(a), are quantified by spin transport simulations presented in the Supplements, together with further details of the FFT analysis.
+These systematic errors are less than $7 \%$ of the input parameters of the simulations, confirming the good reliability of our analysis method.